 Classic chocolate ganache is made from only chocolate and cream.
 Additions can be made, such as oil or a shiny glaze, butter for shine and creamier consistency, or alcohol or spices for flavour.

 For chocolate ganache, you can use any kind of chocolate starting from 35-45% cocoa or darker.
-We advise you to use chocolate with 60-70% cocoa to get rich tasty chocolate ganache.
+To get rich chocolate ganache we recommend to use chocolate with 60-70% cocoa.

 You can use chocolate chips but since they have ingredients added to help them keep their shape, you're best off using a bar of baking chocolate.
 Since the ganache has only two ingredients, be sure to use the highest quality ingredients possible.

-In ganache recipes, you can substitute milk chocolate or white chocolate for dark chocolate but in this case you need to reduce the amount of cream used.
+In ganache recipes, you can swap dark chocolate for milk or white chocolate but in this case you need to reduce the amount of cream used.

 Chocolate ganache can be flavoured with liqueurs and spices.
-Substitute 1-2 tablespoons of the cream with a flavoured liqueur such as Grand Marnier, Bailey's or brandy like Armagnac.
+Substitute 1-2 tablespoons of the cream with your favourite liqueur such as Grand Marnier, Bailey's or brandy like Armagnac.

 You can also infuse the flavour into cream.
-Bring the cream to the boil then add fresh mint leaves, tea, herbs such as lavender or coffee beans or citrus zest and let it sit for 5 to 10 minutes.
+Bring the cream to the boil then add fresh mint leaves, tea, herbs (such as lavender), coffee beans or citrus zest and let it sit for 5 to 10 minutes.
 Strain before using.
 You may to rewarm the cream before adding it to the chocolate.

 Chocolate ganache should be stored pressed with a piece of cling film to prevent any crust from forming.
 Ganache should be stored in the fridge and can be frozen for up to 1 month.
 Thaw in the fridge ten let come to room temperature before using.